bobwmcgrath/firefly/README.md

 add an asyncronus loop that makes a green LED fade in and out in phase with the other loops

+add a function to sleep during the day

 design final board

 spec final components